 As one of the most popular programmes in IFTM, the BSc in Tourism Event Management degree has a small class size of 35 students, and currently takes in two classes in the daytime English programme and one class in the evening Chinese programme.
 The Tourism Event Management degree programme is known for its practical components which students are required to organise and host public live events.

 Since the inception of the degree programme, students had partnered with numerous local and international charities organisations to raise funds and awareness of the charities' work.
 A number of previous events were targeted at primary school children where students incorporated pro-environment concepts like recycling art and responsible eating in fun and engaging activities.
-In one year, students had even attempted and successfully created a World Guinness Record.
+In 2011, students had even attempted and successfully created a World Guinness Record.
 The events organised by the students were often featured in local newspapers and television programmes, a definite recognition of students' contribution to a better society.

 Students are also required to complete a number of academic courses led by a team of scholars active in research, whose classes are informed by latest cutting-edge research in events in Macao.
 The faculty team members regularly attend international conferences, publish journal articles and book chapters and frequently engaged in consultancy research projects.

 All students are also required to undertake a six-month internship placement at a local or overseas establishment.
 Students are also encouraged to complete a semester in one of our exchange partners around the world.
 The daytime English and evening Chinese programmes are mostly similar with a few key differences.
 The most notable of which is the graduating thesis/project requirement which students of the daytime English degree programme have to complete.